HeshanKarunaratne/notes/README.md

     34 .
 What is the Spring boot Data JPA repository?
     - Mainly there are 3 repositories
+        - CrudRepository: Provides CRUD operations (Create, Read, Update, Delete) for the entity
-        - CrudRepository
+        - PagingAndSortingRepository: Extends CrudRepository and adds pagination and sorting capabilities
-        - PagingAndSortingRepository
-        - JpaRepository
+        - JpaRepository: Extends PagingAndSortingRepository and adds JPA-specific methods like flushing the persistence context and deleting records in a batch

     35 .
 What is the difference between PagingAndSortingRepository and JpaRepository?
-    - JpaRepository works only for relational databases
+    - JpaRepository
+      - Extends PagingAndSortingRepository and adds JPA-specific methods
+      - It provides additional functionality like flushing changes to the database, deleting records in bulk
+    - PagingAndSortingRepository
+      - It's a generic interface that extends CrudRepository
-    - PagingAndSortingRepository work for both SQL and NoSQL databases
+      - Provides methods for paging and sorting results
+      - Doesn't offer specific JPA-related methods

     36 .
 What are the predefined methods given by @Repository interfaces?
-    - save(), delete(), findById(), findAll(), deleteById(), findAll(Sort), findAll(Pageable)
+    - save(), saveAll(), findById(), findAll(), findAll(Sort), findAll(Pageable), count(), delete(), deleteAll(), deleteById()

     37 .
 What is @Query used for?
     - @Query annotation is used to write custom queries